Division Title

 Voluntary Use of a Respirator

-A filtering facepiece respirator (dust mask) is the most common respirator chosen to be worn on a voluntary basis.
-It is strongly recommended to wear a NIOSH-approved filtering facepiece respirator (dust mask) which will be labeled with a series of required markings.
+A filtering facepiece respirator (dust mask) is the most common respirator chosen to be worn voluntarily.
+Wearing a NIOSH-approved filtering facepiece respirator (dust mask) is strongly recommended, and it will be labeled with a series of required markings.
 An "N95 respirator" is the most common particulate filtering facepiece respirator, which refers to the series (N; not resistant to oil) and the efficiency level (95; filters at least 95% of airborne particles).
-The performance of a dust mask which is not NIOSH-approved may vary, which is why they are not recommended for use, even on a voluntary basis.
+The performance of a dust mask which is not NIOSH-approved may vary, which is why they are not recommended for use, even voluntarily.

 If after a discussion with the supervisor and the RPP Manager (if needed) and voluntary use of a filtering facepiece respirator (dust mask) has been permitted, employees must review the information contained in Appendix D of 29 CFR 1910.134, (Mandatory) Information for Employees Using Respirators When Not Required Under the Standard (see link below to review this information).